Entity

 Inspecting entities is also a rather simple task.

-There are no hidden costs in Arch, everything happens directly without any black magic under the hood or hidden code slowing down your system.
+There are no hidden costs in Arch, without any black magic under the hood or hidden code slowing down your system.
 This means that everything is executed directly, without abstraction costs, the only disadvantage is that you have to make sure and check that your action makes sense at that point.